buoncubi/arch_skeleton/README.md

    required.
 If it is `False`, then the three parameters below are not used.

 In addition, the `random_sense.launch` also requires the following three parameters.
+This occurs because `test/random_sense/active` has been set to `True`.

  - `test/random_sense/gesture_time`: It indicates the time passed within two randomly generated pointing gestures.
 It should be a list of two float numbers, i.e., `[min_time, max_time]` in